topo-gps/topo-gps-manual/en/routes/routes_select.rst

 - Load selected routes on the map
 - Remove selected routes from the map
 - Merge selected routes
+- Edit line style of the selected routes

 Selecting routes is similar to :ref:`selecting waypoints <ss-waypoints-select>`.